Archive-663/lensAdapters/Olympus PEN-F/SPEEDBOOSTER/Mamiya 645/README.md

 ### Assembly help:
 The speedbooster element needs to be press fit into the housing.
 You may need to wrap a bit of gaffer's tape around the threads of the element to have it press fit snuggly.

+Install the speedbooster element flipped from it's standard orientation in the original speedbooster.

 Drill holes to their correct tap size before tapping.
 - M1.6 requires M1.4 bore followed by an M1.6 tap.